 What better way to celebrate a brand new year than freezing your buns off with a thousand of your fellow Vancouverites?

-Hosted by the Polar Bear Swim Club, the Polar Bear Swim is a Vancouver tradition dating back to 1920, when the first 10 swimmers hit the frigid waters of English Bay to ring in the new year.
+Polar Bear Swim Club, the Polar Bear Swim is a Vancouver tradition dating back to 1920, when the first 10 swimmers hit the frigid waters of English Bay to ring in the new year.

 The Polar Bear Swim attracts thousands of thrill-seeking Vancouverites every year, so come on down and join the city in doing New Year’s Day right.